sprintml/BitMarkNeurips/README.md

 # BitMark: Watermarking Bitwise Autoregressive Image Generative Models

-**TL;DR:** We introduce a radioactive watermark for bitwise image generative models and show that it remains robust against various attacks while preserving high image quality and generation speed.
+**TL;DR:** We introduce BitMark, a radioactive watermark for bitwise image generative models and show that it remains robust against various attacks while preserving high image quality and generation speed.

 **Abstract**: State-of-the-art text-to-image models like Infinity generate photorealistic images at an unprecedented speed.
 These models operate in a bitwise autoregressive